CBeck96/AOO_2023/README.md

 | `mean_age()`          | The mean age from the CIF                    |
 | `mean_age_of_onset()` | Combines the functions above to one function |
 | `nIR()`               | The incidence rate                           |

-### Analysis

-In the files `MAOO.R` and `IR_res.R` the above functions are run on the data.
-There is a parallel and unparallel version of the procedures.
-The code to create the plots and panel plots can be found in the file `figures.R`.

 ### Libraries used